olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 ## HPC Crash Course Challenges

-1. Shots-based study
-**Objective:** Determine the convergence of the accuracy (fidelity) with the number of shots.
+1. Shots-based study. **Objective:** Determine the convergence of the accuracy (fidelity) with the number of shots.
-* Try changing the shots parameter and see how the fidelity of the results changes.
-* Complete the following tasks to solve the tridiagonal Toeplitz matrix problem.
-* Run on simulator only (i.e. --backend-method garnet:mock).

-**Task:**
-Make a plot that demonstrates the convergence of fidelity for solving matrix of size 2 × 2.
-Shot range from 100 to 1, 000, 000.
+     * Make a plot that demonstrates the convergence of fidelity for solving matrix of size 2 × 2 (default `input_vars`).
+Shot range from 100 to 1,000,000.
-Report your deduction of the converged shot value.
+     * Report your deduction of the converged shot value (how does the fidelity of the results change when you vary the shots parameter? when does the fidelity start being pretty consistent?).

-2. Backend evaluation
+     * Run on simulator only (i.e., `--backend-type=ideal`).

-**Objective:** Compare the results for running the circuits on simulators, emulators, and real devices.
+2. Backend evaluation. **Objective:** Compare the results for running the circuits on simulators, emulators, and real devices.
-* Complete the following tasks to solve the tridiagonal Toeplitz matrix problem.
+     * Compare fidelity to `Objective 1` above on actual quantum hardware.
-* Use IQM’s emulator and real device.
+     * Use IQM’s real device (i.e., `--backend-type=real-iqm --backend-method=garnet`).

-**Task:**
-Compare fidelity and uncertainty quantification for various backends (matrix size 2 × 2).
-Use guidance from `Task 1`.

 > **Hint:** [`plot_fidelity_vs_shots.py`](plot_fidelity_vs_shots.py) can be executed after running all of the production runs for every shot and backend combination for Tasks 1 and 2.

-## Running the Code
+## Overview of How to Run

+### Obtaining your IQM Key

 Before running the code, it is important to obtain your IQM token so that you can run the circuits on actual quantum devices.

-### Obtaining your IQM Key

 1. Log in to your IQM account at https://resonance.meetiqm.com